Top Resume Formats: Tips and Examples of 3 Common Resumes

-Coordinate team of creative resources, lead team meetings and offer mentoring as needed.
+Coordinate team of creative resources, lead team meetings and offer to mentor as needed.

 Manage all aspects of creative projects, including timeline, resource coordination, internal communication and sharing progress reports with outside stakeholders.

 Create logos, design brand marks, offer brand color recommendations and create style guide to ensure cohesiveness across all assets.